AleggsWong/AlexW_BSE_Portfolio/index.md

 4. Run one final 'npm run start' command in the command prompt of the Raspberry Pi to yield the shown display.

 ### Challenges
 The biggest challenge I faced was actually hooking the Pi up to the monitor.
 The first Pi I used was faulty and kept getting hot when I plugged it in.
 I found another Pi, but when I hooked it up to the monitor, the monitor didn't detect an input and fell asleep.
-I realized this was because the Pi wasn't reading the SD card, for whatever reason,, but after testing several Pis, the keyboard finally worked.
+I realized this was because the Pi wasn't reading the SD card, for whatever reason, but after testing several Pis, the keyboard finally worked.
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 My plan for the future is the create a wooden frame for the mirror and then completely customize it using 3rd party modules